 - Are there any staff training needs?
 Consider those of support staff that may interact with the child or young person.
-Think about staff deployment including appropriate training and the quality of working relationships with child or young person.
-Are there any staff training needs?
+Think about staff deployment including appropriate training and the quality of working relationships with the child or young person.

 - Do interventions need to be modelled?

-- Be clear about who will have ownership of and responsibility for delivering the plan.
+- Who will have ownership of, and responsibility for, delivering the plan?

 - How will the planning be recorded?

-- Ensure all planning focuses on measurable outcomes.
+- Does all planning focuses on measurable outcomes?
 All planning should be Specific, Measurable, Attainable, Realistic, Time limited (SMART)

 - How will progress be measured?
-Consider holistic progress including that of the child or young person’s social and emotional development as well as academic progress.
+Consider holistic progress including the child or young person’s social and emotional development as well as academic progress.

-- Agree a review date and who will be responsible for arranging this.
+- Has a review date been agreed and who will be responsible for arranging this?

 - Refer to outside agencies as appropriate.
 Be aware of waiting times.
-How will you continue to support the child / young person whilst seeking external advice?
+How will you continue to support the child or young person whilst seeking external advice?

-- Maintain a focus on promoting age appropriate independent learning skills.
+- How will you maintain a focus on promoting age appropriate independent learning skills?
 Include developing independence activities in your planning and target setting.

 - How have the plans been developed and shared with the child, young person and their parent carer?
 How will they be involved in reviewing the plans and progress that is made?